dvankley/inky-photo-prep/README.md

 # Configuration
 I was too lazy to extract most config to a file or args.
 All parameters are constants in code that you can diddle with.
-See the constants at the top of `Main.kt` and `PatternDitherer` especially.
+See the constants at the top of `Main.kt` and `net.djvk.inkyPhotoPrep.PatternDitherer` especially.

 # FAQs
 1. Why didn't you do this in Python, where face detection is easier to use